Muneefm/ADB-connect-osx/README.md

 # ADB connect

-ADB connect is a mac ( OSX ) application that will help u debug your android device in mac over the wifi by just clicking an option.
+ADB connect is mac ( OSX ) App for easy adb interface.

 ### To connect your device over wifi